acushlakoncept/tic-tac-toe/README.md

 # About the Game - Tic-Tac-Toe

 According to Wikipedia Tic-tac-toe (American English), noughts and crosses (British English), or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner. [readmore](https://en.wikipedia.org/wiki/Tic-tac-toe#:~:text=Tic%2Dtac%2Dtoe%20(American,diagonal%20row%20is%20the%20winner.)
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner...[readmore](https://en.wikipedia.org/wiki/Tic-tac-toe#:~:text=Tic%2Dtac%2Dtoe%20American,diagonal%20row%20is%20the%20winner.)

 ![screenshot](./tic-tac-toe.png)